 Family Mathematics Program for Grades 7–10

 Information below is from the 2016 program.
-Please check back later for new information about the program scheduled for November 18, 2017.
+Please check back in the spring for new information about a program to be scheduled April 14, 2018.

 Together with Johns Hopkins University's Center for Talented Youth (CTY), the Cornell Mathematics Department and Center for Applied Mathematics will hold an all-day mathematics program for students in grades 7-10 and their parents/caregivers.

 Professor Tara Holm, who recently chaired the American Mathematical Society's Committee on Education, will deliver the keynote address on the topology of trousers.
 In her talk, she will demonstrate how to turn her trousers inside out without taking them off. [ Download: presentation slides ]

 How to Win.
 Mathematicians are really into games.
 Much like math, games are playful and encourage strategic exploration.
 In this session we will discover some winning - and losing - approaches to games.
 For more information: Discovering the Art of Mathematics

 The Mathematics of Dancing.
 People have enjoyed dancing for thousands of years.
 One of the main reasons dancing is popular is that we find it beautiful, and its beauty has a lot to do with its symmetry.
 In this session we will explore the symmetry of some simple dance moves and use it to motivate the notion of a group of transformations, which is ubiquitous in modern mathematics.
 We will discuss different properties of the groups obtained from dances, and see the implications of our abstract analysis to the dance patterns.
 One particular result will be a complete classification of all possible ways to dance on a line. [ Download: presentation slides ]